runeh/mockumental/README.md

 - .filter(e => isAllowedHandler(e.path)) should filter on bool perhaps
 - Promises.
 Like from dynamic handlers
 - mime types are probably broken for dynaic handlers
+- Error out if using a status in a proxy handler name
+- support 'ANY' method for proxying
+- support 'ANY' for other stuff?

 CLI